Do you wish to grow towards being your authentic self,…

-Most of us have been pressured to “fit in”, and as a consequence, we have disconnected from our heart and our true self.
+Most of us have been pressured to “fit in”, and as a consequence, we have disconnected from our hearts and our true self.
 When we neglect our inner life, (our feelings, our wounds, our shadow, our inner child), we become unbalanced.
 As a result, we can be easily influenced, manipulated, pressured and distracted by mainstream society, which pushes us to “achieve” based on what we see or judge “outside” of ourselves.
-Seeking to fulfil the superficial desires of our ego self will never satisfy the needs and ancient longing of our soul.
+Seeking to fulfill the superficial desires of our ego self will never satisfy the needs and ancient longing of our soul.

-We do this by taking the time to explore our inner life, connecting with our true purpose and the longing of our soul to express, create, share and be true to our heart.
+We do this by taking the time to explore our inner life, connecting with our true purpose and the longing of our soul to express, create, share and be true to our hearts.
 We can not do our healing work alone.
 It is important to find the safety and support of people (who are on a similar journey) to be authentic, share, reflect and express how we are truly feeling, in our heart and life.